Working Statutes of the

 (b) To edit and preserve the readings for analysis in computer-readable form;

-(c) To compute focal co-ordinates and magnitudes for each event for which adequate data are available and to publish monthly a bulletin containing the fullest possible listing of original data and parameters derived therefrom;
+(c) To compute focal co-ordinates, magnitudes and other parameters for each considered event and to make available a bulletin containing the fullest possible account of the original data and parameters derived therefrom;

 IV.
 Members of the Centre